-- • -parse error msg Show parsing errors in the C file. - •verbose parsing Show parsing errors in the C file, as well as information about attempts to accomodate such errors.
-This implicitly sets -parse_error_msg. - -type_error_msg Show information about where the C type checker was not able to determine the type of an expression. - int_bits $\langle n \rangle$, -long_bits $\langle n \rangle$ Provide integer size information. n is the number of bits in an unsigned integer or unsigned long, respectively.
+- ♦ -show c Show the C code that is being processed. - -parse error msg Show parsing errors in the C file. - ♦ -verbose_parsing Show parsing errors in the C file, as well as information about attempts to accommodate such errors.
+This implicitly sets -parse error msg. - ♦ -type_error_msg Show information about where the C type checker was not able to determine the type of an expression. - → -int_bits ⟨n⟩, -long_bits ⟨n⟩ Provide integer size information. n is the number of bits in an unsigned integer or unsigned long, respectively.
 If only the option -int_bits is used, unsigned longs will be assumed to have twice as many bits as unsigned integers.
-If only the option -long_bits is used, unsigned integer integer of integer constants, according to the ANSI C standard (C89).
-If neither is provided, the type of an integer constant is determined by the sequence of "u" and "I" annotations following the constant.
+If only the option -long_bits is used, unsigned ints will be assumed to have half as many bits as unsigned integers.
+This information is only used in determining the types of integer constants, according to the ANSI C standard (C89).
+If neither is provided, the type of an integer constant is determined by the sequence of "u" and "l" annotations following the constant.
 If there is none, the constant is assumed to be a signed integer.
 If there is only "u", the constant is assumed to be an unsigned integer, etc.